KathNiel

 KathNiel was a love team (Note: Described as a "power couple" by Singaporean newspaper The Straits Times) consisting of Filipino actors Kathryn Bernardo and Daniel Padilla.
-Together, they often appeared in several film and television series together as fictional couples.
+Together, they appeared in several films and television series together as fictional couples.
 Their romantic relationship in real life was also the subject of public interest.

 History

 2011–2017: Early years

 Kathryn Bernardo and Daniel Padilla first appeared together in the 2011 television series Growing Up.
 Bernardo played the role of high school student Ella, while Padilla played her classmate Patrick.

 Bernardo and Padilla's romantic relationship was rumored to have begun on May 25, 2012.
 However, the pair never explicitly announced a relationship until much later.
 They would appear in their first primetime series Princess and I, where they played main leads.

 Their first feature film together, 24/7 in Love, was released in November 2012.
 This would be followed by their first top-billed film Must Be...
 Love in March 2013, and their first Metro Manila Film Festival film Pagpag.

 KathNiel were featured in the 2015 film Crazy Beautiful You.
 In the same year, they began starring in the primetime series Pangako Sa ‘Yo, a remake of the 2000s series of the same name.

 In mid-2016, Bernardo and Padilla would say that they are "exclusively dating" each other but refused to publicly give any other label to their relationship.
 The couple would later share their first on-screen kiss in the film Barcelona: A Love Untold.